-We made these matching cards a bit larger than our traditional matching cards so that the children can engage more closely with the gorgeous details of each painting.
+We made these matching cards a bit larger than our traditional matching cards so that the children can engage more closely with the gorgeous details of each piece of art.

 - Cards are approx. 4¼” x 5½"

-- Matching format includes two sets of identical paintings
+- Matching format includes two sets of identical fine art pieces

 - Each set of 6 cards has a red or blue dot on the back (to make it easy to sort them out); 12 cards total

 - Rounded corners (no pricked fingers or dog-eared cards)